jonwpen/MyBudgetApp/README.markdown

 # Budget Tracker

 Welcome to Budget Tracker, a CLI-based budgeting tool designed for personal finance management.
-This application offers features such as account tracking, income and expense management, budget analysis, and goal setting.
-Created as a capstone project for Coding Nomads' Java Programming course, it includes standout functionalities like a Comprehensive Financial Sanity Report.
+Created as a capstone project for Coding Nomads' Java Programming course, this application offers features such as account tracking, income and expense management, budget analysis, goal setting, and standout functionalities like a Comprehensive Financial Sanity Report.
+In addition to these features, I've incorporated user-friendly error handling and custom exceptions to ensure a smooth user experience.
+I've also implemented file I/O capabilities for data persistence, and integrated appropriate data structures like HashMaps for efficient financial calculations.
+Additionally, I've focused on creating reusable and decoupled code, promoting modularity and maintainability throughout the application.
 Get started with Budget Tracker for a straightforward and insightful look at your finances.

 ## Features